Outdoor FunTools & Forecasts

 Today, there are dozens of different kinds of weather radios on the market — ranging from extremely basic, cheap weather radios to deluxe models with all the bells and whistles.

-5. Make sure you buy a weather radio that picks up your nearest NOAA weather station — Most weather radios will receive alerts within a 25- to 40-mile radius of your nearest NOAA reporting station.
+Most weather radios will receive alerts within a 25- to 40-mile radius of the nearest NOAA reporting station.
 Very few areas don’t have a NOAA station within that distance.
 So, make sure that your weather radio can receive info, forecasts, and alerts from your nearest NOAA station.